 Lily Lee Chen – former Mayor of Monterey Park and first Chinese American woman mayor in U.S.

-Clara Foltz – California’s first woman attorney and first woman deputy district attorney in Los Angeles County), first woman candidate for California governor.
+Clara Shortridge Foltz – California’s first woman attorney, nation's first woman deputy district attorney (Los Angeles County), first woman candidate for California governor.

 Dr. Henrietta Mears – renowned Sunday School curriculum pioneer named as one of the outstanind religious leaders of the 20th Century by Christianity Today Magazine.